fawkesley/gpgforhumans.com/_posts/2015-01-07-encrypt-a-file-with-a-password.markdown

 {% endhighlight %}

+You'll be prompted to enter a passphrase twice, then a new file `myfile.zip.gpg` will be created.

-This will create a new file `myfile.zip.gpg`, leaving the original `myfile.zip` intact.
-Don't forget to delete it if required.
+Don't forget to delete the original `myfile.zip` if required.

+## Password Encryption is *Symmetric* Encryption

+GPG can encrypt in one of two modes:

+  - **symmetric**, using a password to create a key:

+    `gpg --symmetric myfile.zip`

+  - **asymmetric**, using someone's public key:

+    `gpg --encrypt --recipient alice@email.com myfile.zip`